lukecarr/lukecarr/TEMPLATE.md

 I'm a 20 y/o developer working on various open source projects relating to education :school: and privacy :eyes:.

-I spend most of my time inside Node.js and I love writing code :computer: that's not just functional but beautiful :sparkles: as well.
+I spend most of my time inside Node.js or Go and I take pride in writing code :computer: that's functional :muscle: and readable :sparkles:.

 ### :telescope: Projects